 In the assessment of ISO category for yachts fitted with moveable and/or variable ballast, ISO 12217-2, paragraph 6.1.4 b) shall not apply.
-Boats shall comply with the requirements of ISO 12217-2 paragraphs 6.2.3, 6.3 (if appropriate) and 6.4.
-Calculations shall be made for the ballast condition that results in the most adverse result when considering each individual stability requirement.
+Boats shall comply with paragraphs 6.2.3, 6.3.1 and 6.4.
+Calculations shall be for the ballast condition that results in the most adverse result when considering each individual stability requirement.
+ISO 12217-2 Annex C, paragraph C.3.3, first sentence, the word 'may' is replaced with 'shall'.
+ISO 12217-2 Annex C, paragraph C.3.4 shall not be used in the calculation of righting lever.